What can you do for free on a school trip to Paris?

 by Kate Moore

-The top 10 free visits for school trips to Paris
+The best free visits for school trips to Paris

 Paris is one of the world’s most popular school trip destinations, but the city does have a reputation for being expensive to visit.
 That’s why we called on our Paris-based animateur team to share with you some great excursions that are free for under 18s and visiting school groups.